marionbarker/OmniLoopMessageParser/README.md

 >> set new TB (1a16)
 >> pod status response (1d)

-If these 4 do not line up as sequential messages for any TB in the podState dataframe, identified by the index for the associated 1a16 row, those indices are put in an incompleteList for that action.
+If these 4 do not line up as sequential messages for any TB in the podState dataframe, identified by the index for the associated 1a16 row, that '1a16' index is inserted in an incompleteList for that action.

 If they do line up, then the start time (in sec from start of pod) and response time (from 1f02 to final 1d) is tabulated along with the state of the pod - i.e., is it running a scheduled basal (True) or not (False) prior to the initial cancel TB message.
-All 4 of the indices for each of this action instance are combined into a completedList.
+All 4 of the indices for each complete action instance are combined into a completedList.

 This enables better reporting of various results and enables easier additions of requested analysis tasks.